 Figure 1.
-Hourly temperature dynamics from November 5-12, 2018 for Cheyenne (upper panel), and Harper (lower panel).
+Hourly temperature dynamics from October 25 through October 27 for Garden City (upper panel), Cheyenne (middle panel), and Manhattan (lower panel).
 Data courtesy of Kansas Mesonet.

 The actual consequences of this temperature drop should be field specific, dependent on the region within the state, and on several other factors.
-The snowfall and the moisture level in the topsoil will be important to help buffer possible injuries resulting from the cold temperatures.
-When more than 2-3 inches of snow is on the soil surface, it helps buffer temperature changes, thus protecting the wheat crop.
-Soil moisture is generally good in most of the state due to all the October rainfall, which should also help as it will cause the soil to have a better thermal buffer capacity, compared to a dry soil.
-While the average soil temperatures followed a similar trend to that observed for air temperatures (Figure 2), the minimum 2-inch soil temperatures measured across the state did not fall below 33 degrees F at any of the K-State Mesonet (http://mesonet.k-state.edu/) weather stations during the November 5-12 period (Figure 2).
-These soil temperatures could help buffer any negative effects of the sharp air temperature drop.
+The moisture level in the topsoil will be important to help buffer possible injuries resulting from cold temperatures.
+Soil moisture is generally good in most of the state due to early-October rainfall, which will cause the soil to have a better thermal buffer capacity, compared to a dry soil.
+In fact, soil temperatures at the 2-inch depth did not fall below 44 degrees F at any of the K-State Mesonet (http://mesonet.k-state.edu/) weather stations as of October 27 at 7:00 am (Figure 2).
+These warm soil temperatures could definitely help buffer any negative effects of the sharp temperature drop.

 Another factor affecting wheat’s response to the cold is whether the wheat had time to become properly cold-hardened.
-It is important to remember that a large portion of the Kansas wheat crop was planted late, after the October rainfall events; therefore, it is still too early to suggest that the wheat has been cold-hardened.
-In fact, many fields have not even emerged or are just now starting to emerge.
+It is important to remember that a large portion of the Kansas wheat crop has been planted recently, after the rainfall events of early- to mid-October; therefore, it is still too early to suggest that the wheat has been cold-hardened.
+In fact, many fields have not even emerged at this point or are just now starting to emerge.

-- generally handles temperatures above 5-10 degrees F well, and air temperatures never reached those levels.
+- First, recently sprouted wheat generally handles temperatures above 5-10 degrees F well, and air temperatures never reached those levels (Figure 4).

-- is still below the soil surface.
-The warmer soil temperatures will likely help buffer the seedling from being damaged by the cold.
+- Secondly, recently sprouted wheat is still below the soil surface and the warm soil temperatures will likely help buffer the seedling from being damaged by the cold.

-In summary, the extent of the unusually large and rapid drop in temperatures is a concern in certain scenarios described above.
+The extent of the unusually large and rapid drop in temperatures from well above-normal to well below-normal is a concern in certain scenarios described above.
 In fields that were planted earlier, if the wheat did not develop sufficient cold-hardiness, it will be more susceptible to injury from the recent cold snap.